-When I was first approached to write a blog on my perspective of laser tattoo removal as a model and as someone who has worked in tattoo shops for over seven years I wasn’t sure where to begin.
-As a model and as a person who has worked in the tattoo industry I’ve had the benefit of seeing laser tattoo removal from both ends.
+When I was first approached to write a blog on my perspective of laser tattoo removal.
+I am a model and as someone who has worked in tattoo shops for over seven years, I wasn’t sure where to begin.
+Being a model and a person who has worked in the tattoo industry, I’ve had the benefit of seeing laser tattoo removal from both ends.

-One side being the removal of unwanted tattoos on myself to improve my collection and the other hand is “what information do you share with clients looking to do cover-ups?” when they come into the shop.
+One side being the removal of unwanted tattoos on myself to improve my collection.
+The other is “what information do you share with clients looking to do cover-ups?” when they come into the shop.

 The Tattoo removal decision: For Me

 I wanted to be a collector that had tattoos that impressed people not just be a girl who had many tattoos for the sake of having many tattoos.